Photo Credit: The Cake Blog

 To make melted witch cupcakes - use green icing for the melted witch puddle, and add brown M&M's for the shoes and a Reese's Mini Peanut Butter Cup stuck on a pretzel stick for the broom!

-SHOP THE MAGIC TEA BOX
+MAGIC TEA COLLECTION

 About Sips by: We’re a female-founded and led startup that makes discovering tea fun, personalized, and affordable.
 The Sips by Box is the only multi-brand, personalized tea subscription box.
 Each month, we match tea drinkers across the U.S. with delicious teas from over 150 global tea brands that we’re sure they’ll love.
 Based out of Austin, Texas, we are adept at savoring a hot mug even when it’s seasonally inappropriate.